megharao95/testgit/README.md

 # testgit
-Only for practise use/
+Only for practise use <br>
-I now have a cloned version of this repo on my desktop/ It is not working sorry!
+I now have a cloned version of this repo on my desktop <br>
+It is not working sorry!